zfcampus/apigility-documentation/intro/first-rest-service.md

 > Why?
 Because one tenet of REST is one URI, one resource.
 If we allowed a trailing slash, we'd be
 > allowing multiple URIs to resolve to the same resource.

-In the REST service page you'll see a field named "Hydrator Service Name" with a value of `Zend\Stdlib\Hydrator\ArraySerializable`.
+In the REST service page, you'll see a field named "Hydrator Service Name" with a value of `Zend\Stdlib\Hydrator\ArraySerializable`.
 We're going to change this to work with our `StatusLib` example library.
 For the "Hydrator Service Name", select the value `Zend\Stdlib\Hydrator\ObjectProperty`.